 Remember though, you should really try a number of different lubes yourself to help determine which types work best for you.
 I have really narrowed these down to a few great products but ultimately; selecting the “best” anal lube comes down to your own personal preference.

 Silicone Based Anal Lubes

-For anal sex, silicone lubes are ideal and extremely useful.
-They are slippery, long lasting, easy to clean up.
+For anal sex, silicone lubes are ideal.
+They are slippery, long lasting, and easy to clean up.
 Most importantly they are condom safe.
 As the name states they are made from a silicone base, which are specifically designed to create minimal heat and friction.
-When compared to water-based lubes which are primarily made form water, silicone lubricants are not as easily absorbed by the skin, and therefore last much longer.
 Silicone lubes are also commonly found on pre-lubricated condoms, because of their excellent versatility.
 Here is a list of a few that I personally recommend checking out.

 The main difference between the Premium Extreme Glide and Backdoor Glide is the lack of a numbing and relaxant agent.
 I also noticed that the consistency seems to be slightly thicker that the Backdoor which I like better.
 Either way, this is a very good alternative for those looking for a great, long lasting anal lube but don’t need the numbing agent.
 In all honesty, you really can’t go wrong with either one, and like I said earlier it ultimately comes down to your own personal preference.

 The Best Anal Dildo for Beginners Anal Sex for Beginners: Bottoming for the First Time